-When passing through what is now Rockbridge County, Virginia, on 23 August 1767, Thomas Jefferson viewed the Natural Bridge, probably for the first time.
-At that time he took notes on the inside back cover of his 1767 Memorandum Book.
-These notes were the basis for Jefferson's famous description of the "most sublime of Nature's works" in his Notes on the State of Virginia.
+When passing through what is now Rockbridge County, Virginia, on August 23, 1767, Thomas Jefferson viewed the Natural Bridge, probably for the first time.
+At that time he took notes on the inside back cover of his 1767 memorandum book.
+These notes were the basis for Jefferson's famous description of the "most sublime of Nature's works" in his Notes on the State of Virginia.1

 By 1773, Jefferson had taken steps to become the owner of the rock bridge.
-On June 10, 1773, Jefferson recorded in his Memorandum Book: Pd. at S.O. returng. my own 157 as. for Natural Bridge.
-L2-15s-4d.
-Jefferson paid at the Surveyor General's Office (he was paying the Sec. of the Colony) at Williamsburg for a survey warrant.
-Shortly thereafter Jefferson paid James Tremble L2-1s-8d "for making survey of my entry on Natural bridge."
-On July 5, 1774 a patent in the name of George III was issued to Jefferson for a 157-acre tract that included Natural Bridge.4
+On June 10, 1773, Jefferson recorded in his memorandum book: "Pd. at S.O. returng. my own 157 as. for Natural Bridge. £2-15s-4d."2 Jefferson paid at the Surveyor General's Office (he was paying the Secretary of the Colony) at Williamsburg for a survey warrant.
+Shortly thereafter Jefferson paid James Tremble £2-1s-8d "for making survey of my entry on Natural bridge."3 On July 5, 1774, a patent in the name of George III was issued to Jefferson for a 157-acre tract that included Natural Bridge.4

-How much did Jefferson pay for the land? £1 equals 20s and 6s equals $1 (Spanish dollars).
-L2-15s-4d thus equals about 55s, or $9, and L2-1s-8d=41s, or $7.
+How much did Jefferson pay for the land? £1 equals 20s and 6s equals $1 (Spanish dollars). £2-15s-4d thus equals about 55s, or $9, and £2-1s-8d equals 41s, or $7.
 The grand total for the purchase is 96s, or $16, roughly $160 in today's money.

 Primary Source References

 1817 August 4.
 "Natural Bridge. pd. to Patrick Henry 5.D. to be pd. to the Sher. of Rockbridge for taxes past & to come.—gave him 1.D."9

 1821 November 14.
 "Patrick Henry. at Nat. br. entertt. services & laborers 10.D."10